-AND MABIE-APALLAS PROFESSOR OF PUBLIC INTEREST LAW AND CHICANA/O STUDIES
+KEVIN R. VOHNSON DEAN AND MABIE-APALLAS PROFESSOR OF PUBLIC INTEREST LAW AND CHICANA/O STUDIES

 - World-class reputation owing to a world-class faculty and a world-class student body.

-Great law schools are places where you learn from both your professors and your student colleagues;

-UC Davis is just such a place. - Access to numerous employers of every kind and every size in all locations; private law firms, federal, state, and local government agencies, public interest organizations, and non-legal businesses alike greatly respect and value the UC Davis J.D. - Graduates love the school, and love helping its students.
-Strong alumni networks in the Bay Area, Los Angeles, San Diego, Sacramento, as well as metropolitan areas throughout the nation and world. - Proximity to leading institutions of law, government, and business.
+Great law schools are places where you learn from both your professors and your student colleagues; UC Davis is just such a place. - 2 Access to numerous employers of every kind and every size in all locations; private law firms, federal, state, and local government agencies, public interest organizations, and non-legal businesses alike greatly respect and value the UC Davis J.D. - 3 An intellectually curious yet distinctively supportive community.
+Faculty, fellow students, and staff, no matter how busy and engaged in professional achievement they are, are accessible, empathetic, and committed to your education. - Proximity to leading institutions of law, government, and business.
 UC Davis' location an hour from the Bay Area and 15 minutes from Sacramento makes it ideal to connect to centers of activity in law, policy, and commerce.